Valllent/BluetoothDualBoot/README.md

 User-friendly tool making your bluetooth devices working both in Windows and Linux without re-pairing chore.
   [more about dualboot Bluetooth issue](#dualboot-bluetooth-issue)

+### Fork updates

+- Fixed `No LinkKey problem`.
+- Added support of other *LongTermKey for different devices.

 ### bt-dualboot
   * doesn't require to reboot 3 times
   * ask you as much fewer details as possible